Valien/MySQL-Backup-Script/README.md

   `automysqlbackup /etc/automysqlbackup/myserver.conf`

+Note: You can do a dry run to test your configuration by uncommenting `#CONFIG_dryrun=1` at the bottom of the `myserver.conf` file.
+Look for error messages.
+Ones to look for are the missing directories (you will need to manually create them first).

 If you don't supply an argument for automysqlbackup, the default configuration in the program automysqlbackup will be used unless a global file